 In case you're not familiar with Grappa, it's a clear spirit from Italy made of grapes.
 A product that Italians take immense pride in.

 So, it's no surprise that Grappa lovers across the country are very excited about this cocktail.

 The history behind the Ve.n.to cocktail

 Because the cocktail is brand new, there's no long history to look into.
 There are no old secrets, confusions, or funny stories to tell.
-But this also has its bright sides.
+But this also has its advantages.
 We know exactly who invented it, how it came to its name, and what the creators think of it.

 Reminded by the habits of their grandparents, Samuele and Leonardo developed a cocktail based on Grappa.
-Back then, people used to sweeten their Grappa with and local herbs.
-Samuele describes this concoction as "something similar to the Canchanchara or the Ti' Punch."
-A traditional mix of ingredients both wanted to bring to the modern Ve.n.to drink.
+Back in those days, people used to sweeten their Grappa with local herbs.

 Why the Vento is spelled Ve.n.to